 You should provide as much detail as you can about your complaint so that we can identify details and investigate properly.
 We may contact you to clarify your service complaint or seek more information.

 If you require any adjustments to make this process accessible, you should let us know and where possible we will seek to accommodate any needs you may have.

 How are service complaints managed?

 Our principles apply directly to how service complaints are managed.
-Service complaints are managed by the BBRS’ Customer Director.
-Service complaints are directly received in confidence by the Customer Director, who will ensure information is properly protected.
+Service complaints are managed by the BBRS’ Customer Directorate.
+Service complaints are directly received in confidence by the Customer Directorate, who will ensure information is properly protected.

-Your service complaint will be acknowledged, and if an investigation is necessary this will be initiated and delivered by an appointed person with the necessary knowledge, authority and independence.
+Your service complaint will be acknowledged, and if an investigation is necessary this will be initiated and delivered by an appointed person who is separate to the operations team.
 Our investigation will seek to identify and address root causes, and we will confirm the result of this investigation to you clearly and directly.

 The investigation of a service complaint may cause a minimal delay in the progression of a case.
 It is possible that parts of the case management process will need to be revisited, or new personnel involved.